- Early application deadline is Oct. 1, 2019 to be considered for an early interview on Nov. 8, 2019.

 USD Graduate School Application Fee

-In addition to the OTCAS online application, all applicants are required to apply to the USD Graduate School and pay a $35 application fee.
+In addition to the OTCAS online application, all applicants are required to apply to the Graduate school by paying a $35 application fee.
 You must submit the application and fee by Dec.
 2, 2019, but we recommend submission at the same time as the OTCAS application.
 OTCAS applications may not be reviewed until the USD Graduate School fee is received.
 In order to submit the application fee, please go to https://apps.usd.edu/administrative/deposits/ and select USD Graduate Application Fee ($35.00)

 We require that the following prerequisite coursework be completed prior to entering the program:

 - A minimum of seven of the nine prerequisite courses must be completed by the end of the fall semester in which you are applying.

 - A minimum of two of the three science prerequisite courses must be completed by the end of the fall semester in which you are applying.

 - Grades below a "C" in prerequisite coursework will not be accepted.